aukennith/Object_Detection_In_An_Urban_Environment/writeup.md

 Augmentation Method

 An appropriate data augmentation can dramatically improve model accuracy.
 Reference configuration performs random horizontal flip and typical random crop.
-Here I decided to try and use below mentioned data augmentions options in `pipeline_new(augmented).config` to improve model performance pipeline_new_config.
+Here I decided to try and use below mentioned data augmentions options in `pipeline_new(augmented).config` to improve model performance .

 random_rgb_to_gray = It randomly convert entire image to grey scale